 This paper looks at current trends in the VC talent pool and how firms recruit, develop and retain talent in a changing labour market.
-It also contains some innovations to consider for firms looking to improve their approach to people management – including encouraging diversity, internships and graduate training – as well as some tips on interviewing candidates.
+It also contains some innovations to consider for firms looking to improve their approach to people management and tips on how to interview candidates.

 The BVCA Venture Capital Committee has conducted a study into the constitution and processes of Investment Committees.
 The aim was to demystify this important body and shine a light on how different firms operate.
 It also makes 12 recommendations, or things to consider, for improving the investment committee process.

 The BVCA polled 15 senior fund managers and 16 investors to get their opinion on some of the most important issues for first-time funds.
 The results of the survey presented in this report helps shed light on what it takes to launch your first fund, containing crucial insights and advice for any new manager.